OTP banners.jpg

 Successful Freelancers from all different areas of ELT

-Learn from accomplished TEFLpreneurs and established industry experts who are sharing their recipes for success in the freelance teaching world.
+Learn from 19 different presenters who are all accomplished TEFLpreneurs and established industry experts as they share their recipes for success in the freelance teaching world.

 Have you ever thought about creating and selling your own materials?
 Did you know your niche could be as narrow as “English for mining industry professionals?”
 You’ll meet these successful teachers and more!